Wiladams/ljgraph2d/README.md

 those turn into simple bezier curves, lines and polygons.
 Similarly, just about any graphics API can be supported with an API specific skin, while maintaining a small core.

+This is obviously a work in progress.
+It's not consumable as yet, but there are a few test cases along the way.